- Hourly / - BiWeekly /

 Experience: Four years of clerical or technical experience in processing property assessment records and forms.

-1. Additional experience performing general clerical duties may be substituted on a year-for-year basis for up to 2 years of the required education.
+1. Candidates may substitute additional experience performing general clerical duties on a year-for-year basis for up to two years of the required education.

 2. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in financial administration and program classification or financial administration and program specialty codes in the accounting and budget field of work on a year-for-year basis for the required experience.